 After years of experimenting with it, the European healthcare system and the healthcare experts in Europe are seeking to adopt a more value-based approach in healthcare delivery using artificial intelligence (AI).
 The primary nature of AI applications in healthcare science is to study the correlation between prevention or treatment techniques and patient outcomes to make accurate clinical decisions and to build a robust body of research for the future.

-Currently, the UK is dubbed the “heartland of European healthcare AI,” while Germany and France are the two flourishing hubs.
+Currently, the UK has established itself as the “heartland of European healthcare AI,” while Germany and France are evolving at a rapid pace.
 The UK government has committed to invest $300 million in the AI, which will be used by the public healthcare system — also known as the National Healthcare System (NHS).
 The NHS is setting up an exclusive lab that will work toward enhancing AI tools within its healthcare delivery.
 The lab will act as an interface for both experts and academicians to drive innovation and study the biggest healthcare challenges, including early cancer detection, new dementia treatments, and enhanced personalised care.

 AI in healthcare is still in the development stages, although there are many areas in which the technology could be useful: imaging, ophthalmology, genomics and intensive care.
 “At University Hospital Zurich, we are working on projects regarding using AI on our images.
 These projects are still in work in progress at the present time,” Andreas Boss, professor and doctor of medicine at the Department of Diagnostic and Interventional Radiology, University Hospital Zurich, said in an emailed interview with International Finance.